 Overview

-A trigger point injection involves placing a small amount of local anaesthetic—sometimes combined with other medications—directly into the affected muscle band.
-This aims to relax the muscle fibres, reduce pain and allow more effective stretching and rehabilitation.
+Trigger points can restrict normal movement and cause local pain that may spread into the head, shoulders, or upper back.
+A trigger point injection places a small amount of local anaesthetic directly into the affected muscle band.
+The aim is to relax the muscle fibres, reduce pain, and allow more effective stretching and rehabilitation.

 Who this treatment helps

-Trigger point injections may be considered for people with:
+Trigger point injection may be considered for people with:

 - Localised neck or shoulder muscle pain

-- Tight, tender knots that do not release with massage or stretching
+- Tight tender knots that do not improve with massage or stretching

-- Pain that worsens with movement or posture
+- Pain that worsens with posture or movement

 - Headaches linked to neck muscle tightness

 A trigger point injection is a minimally invasive procedure that targets specific muscle knots.
-The injection is placed directly into the tight band of muscle, causing it to relax.
-Local anaesthetic provides temporary numbing, while the mechanical effect of the needle can help release the knot.
+The injection is placed directly into the tight band of muscle causing it to relax.
+Local anaesthetic provides temporary numbing, while the mechanical effect of the needle can help release the contracted muscle fibres.

-Ultrasound guidance may be used in selected cases to improve accuracy, especially when deeper muscles are involved.
-The procedure is performed by a consultant pain specialist.
+In selected cases ultrasound guidance may be used to improve accuracy, particularly when deeper muscles are involved.
+The procedure is performed by a consultant pain specialist in a controlled clinical environment.

 What to expect during the procedure

-- Your consultant identifies the trigger point through examination and palpation.
+- The trigger point is identified through examination and palpation

-- A fine needle is inserted into the trigger point.
+- A fine needle is inserted into the tight muscle band

-- Local anaesthetic is injected, and the muscle may twitch briefly as it relaxes.
+- The muscle may briefly twitch as it relaxes

-- You may be advised to stretch the area afterwards.
+- You may be advised to stretch the muscle afterwards

 After the procedure

-- Mild soreness or bruising at the injection site is common and usually settles within a day or two.
+- Mild soreness or bruising at the injection site is common and usually settles within one to two days

 Benefits